Skip to main content

 Feature availability by privilege level

-Workstation Agent functionality depends on the combination of the agent's privilege level and the target application's privilege level.
+The functionality of the Workstation Agent depends on the combination of the Workstation Agent's privilege level and the target application's privilege level.

 Workstation Agent stateTarget application stateFeature support

-When a non-elevated Workstation Agent interacts with an elevated process, the agent cannot access some process information.
+When a Non-Elevated Workstation Agent interacts with an Elevated process, access to some process information is restricted:

-• Process suspension: The agent cannot suspend the process.
-Minimizing the window before suspension is not supported.
+• Process suspension: cannot suspend the process, and minimizing the window before suspension is not supported.

 • Web monitoring